AmrSaber/Skynet-OS-Simulator/README.md

 ### File Manager
 ![File Manager 1](https://i.imgur.com/bbhFi5A.png)
 ![File Manager 2](https://i.imgur.com/LHrYQkm.png)
-Starting from here is the real stuff, this is a very well functioning file system that supports files and folders and supports the basic file oberations such as (copy, cut, paste, rename)
+Starting from here is the real stuff, this is a very well functioning file system that supports files and folders and supports the basic file operations such as (copy, cut, paste, rename)
 It shows the current file path, and provdes a back button, the files are saved on the browser cach so when you close the simulator and reopen it, you will find the files and folders you created as you left them, the files can be text, audio or video (audio and video get their content from a link, and they both have bugs :"D), the text is editable in double click so you can view and edit the content as needed.

 ### Scheduler